 In addition to those mentioned above, other examples include food additives, dioxins from paper processing, and gases used for safety measures in warehouses or vehicles that transport perishable goods.

-Many of these materials pollute water when disposed of by industry through wastewater discharges or by home users through household waste disposal units (such as garbage disposals).
+Many materials pollute water when disposed of by industry through wastewater discharges or by home users through household waste disposal units (such as garbage disposals).

 Despite the many warnings about the effects of pollution caused by the fashion industry, nothing has been done to reduce it.
 One would think that the market would try to provide customers with clothes made out of natural materials.

 Instead, they are chosen to maximize profits over everything else because natural products are less available and more expensive than their synthetic counterparts.
-This is because the raw material is not as easy to produce as synthetics.
+The raw material is not as easy to produce as synthetics.

 Synthetics can be made at a much faster rate than natural products.
 At first glance, this decision seems logical; however, there are significant concerns for future generations due to the amount of pollution caused by this type of production.

-The most polluting industries are some of the worst offenders when it comes to human-induced climate change.
+The most polluting industries are some of the worst offenders for human-induced climate change.
 Industries that produce toxic chemicals emit large amounts of greenhouse gases and cause irreversible environmental damage all rank in the top ten on a list compiled by Newsweek.